Swift Engineering

-Swift Engineering Inc. is an American spacecraft engineering firm that builds autonomous systems, helicopters, submarines, spacecraft, ground vehicles, robotics, and composite parts.
-Swift used to produce racing cars for open-wheel racing series, including Formula Ford, Formula Atlantic, the Champ Car World Series and Formula Nippon, having designed and fabricated over 500 race cars.
+Swift Engineering is an American engineering firm that builds autonomous systems, helicopters, submarines, spacecraft, ground vehicles, robotics, and composite parts.
+The chairman and CEO is Hiro Matsushita, a former racecar driver and grandson of the founder of Panasonic, Konosuke Matsushita.

+Swift used to produce racing cars for open-wheel racing series including Formula Ford, Formula Atlantic, the Champ Car World Series and Formula Nippon.

+They company has designed and manufactured over 500 race cars.

+Swift is certified to AS9100, ISO 14001 and ISO 27000.

 History

-Swift Engineering was founded as SWIFT CARS in 1983 by David Bruns, Alex Cross, R. K. Smith, and Paul White.
+Swift Engineering was founded in 1983 by David Bruns, Alex Cross, R. K. Smith, and Paul White under the name Swift Racing Cars.
 Their first car, the DB-1, was a Formula Ford which won the SCCA National Championship in its debut race.
 The company later built cars for Sports 2000, Formula Ford 2000, Formula Atlantic, and CART.
 Swift chassis won the Atlantic Championship from 1989 to 1992 and British Formula Renault in 1990.

 In 1991, Swift was purchased by Panasonic executive and former Indycar racing driver Hiro Matsushita, grandson of Panasonic founder Konosuke Matsushita, who renamed the firm Swift Engineering.
 Under his direction, Swift moved up to the CART World Series for 1997, with two cars entered by Newman/Haas Racing and driven by Michael Andretti and Christian Fittipaldi.
 In CART, Swifts got four wins and 24 podiums from 182 race entries.
 Tarso Marques was the last driver to race a Swift chassis in CART in the 2000 season.

-From 2000 Swift Engineering started to provide vertically integrated, multidisciplined, product development services including design, development, engineering, testing, and rapid manufacturing of prototypes, demonstrators, and pre-production articles.
+In 2000, Swift Engineering started to provide vertically integrated, multi-disciplined product development services including design, development, engineering, testing, and rapid manufacturing of prototypes, demonstrators, and pre-production articles.

-In 2018, Swift Engineering started its overseas office forming, a joint venture with Kobe Institute of Computing called Swift-Xi Inc in Kobe, Japan providing data, logistics, and operations of autonomous and robotic technologies.
+In 2018, Swift Engineering formed a joint venture, Swift Xi Inc., with the Kobe Institute of Computing to open its first office abroad in Kobe, Japan.
+Since 2018, Yale physicist and executive Nick Barua has overseen management.